About the Joliet Chamber

 Joliet Chamber Staff

-MICHAEL PAONE is the Vice President at the Joliet Region Chamber of Commerce and Industry, the largest and most active Business Organization in Will County.
+MICHAEL PAONE is the Vice President of Governmental Affairs at the Joliet Region Chamber of Commerce and Industry, the largest and most active Business Organization in Will County.
 Mike has worked with numerous businesses and organizations in the Joliet region to help increase their awareness and bottom line through various member benefits and opportunities.
 Under his leadership, the Chamber brought in more than 2,000 members equaling $750,000+, adopted and implemented eight successful membership drives, and has added many program offerings for its members.
 Mike is the co-creator of the Joliet Area Young Professionals (JAYP), the African American Business Association (AABA), and the creator of two Chamber referral groups known as Business Builders.
 In addition to overseeing membership, Mike works closely with the JAYP and AABA Board of Directors as their ex-officio.
 Mike is also the ex-officio leader of the Chamber Ambassadors, a volunteer group of 40 plus Chamber members.
 Mike has co-designed three new Chamber web sites and has implemented the Chamber’s social media program.
 He has been an integral part of Chamber marketing and communication plans.
 In his new role as Vice President he has become more involved with legislative and community affairs; planning governmental lobby trips to the State Capitol and Washington DC, in addition to city government relations.
 Currently Mike serves as the Government Affairs Chair of the Illinois Association of Chamber of Commerce Executives Board, a past Regent for the U.S. Chamber Institute for Organization Management, is a 2008 graduate of the program (IOM designation) and past class advisor.
 Mike is a 2001 Joliet Chamber Community Leadership School graduate, United Way of Will County board member, Cornerstone Services board member, member of the Joliet Kiwanis club, past board member of the Joliet Catholic Academy Alumni Assoc., and many other committees.
 Mike received his Bachelor’s Degree from the University of St. Francis in Joliet, Illinois and currently resides in Joliet with his wife Carleen and two sons Brandon & Alexander.
 He enjoys family vacations, coaching and supporting his sons sports, as well as playing in Fantasy Sports Leagues and golfing when he has the opportunity to do so.
 “MAKE THE HARD THINGS LOOK EASY AND THE EASY THINGS LOOK HARD.”